mcmire/dotfiles/README.md

 ##### Font

 Now that you have two profiles, go into each one and configure them to use [Fira Code] as the font.
-Fira Code is a cool font where common combinations of symbols that we might use in everyday code (`->`, `...`, and `|>`, just to name a few) are implemented as ligatures, so they appear closer together, thereby making it possible to scan code more easily.
-More importantly, Fira Code contains symbols that work perfectly with Powerline/Airline (you don't have to bother with any of [these][powerline-fonts]).
+Fira Code is a font where combinations of symbols that are frequently used in code (`->`, `...`, and `|>`, just to name a few) are implemented as ligatures.
+This means that they appear as one character instead of multiple characters, thereby making it easier to scan code.
+Fira Code also works perfectly with Powerline/Airline, so you don't have to bother with any modified fonts such as [these][powerline-fonts].

 [Solarized]: https://github.com/altercation/solarized
 [Fira Code]: https://github.com/tonsky/FiraCode